Design Tips From A Presentation Designer

 1. Gather your content

 Before you get started on designing your presentation, it is important to get the content ready.
-Make a list of items you plan to include in your presentation—or a bubble map if you're a visual thinker.
+Make a list of items you plan to include in your presentation.
 This will give you a clear picture as to which tools to use to present your ideas in an effective manner.
 For example, if you plan to present an abundant amount of data, you might consider creating some diagrams and charts so that your slides look neat and are easy to follow.

 By getting organizing your content, you have the framework for your presentation, which will be helpful in creating the ‘Agenda’.
 The ‘Agenda’ will give a clear picture to your audience on how the presentation will flow and will give you immense confidence.
 When coming up with the presentation ‘Agenda’, keep it short and simple, and avoid bullet points as much as possible.

 2. Choose the right font

 Moving on to designing your presentation, first and foremost, you should choose the right font for your presentation.
 To go about choosing the right font for your deck of slides, you should analyze the objective of your presentation.
 If the content of the presentation is on the serious side, you should use fonts like Arial and Times New Roman that are associated with severity and seriousness.
 On the other hand, if your presentation is more cheery, you can go for fonts like Cambria which will lighten the atmosphere.

 Whichever way you choose to go, always remember that you should not use more than two different fonts throughout your presentation.
 For example, you can choose to have one font for headings and another font for the body for distinction.
 Do not experiment with too many fonts in your presentation as this can cause an eye sore for your audience.